 The Polam mark has been used by the Polish Union of state-owned producers of light sources and armatures.
-Some manufacturers produced also switches, plugs and sockets.
+Some manufacturers produced also switches, plugs and sockets, among others the Electrical equipment and manufacting company in Naklo (now Zaklady Sprzetu Instalacyjnego Polam-Naklo S.A).
 Polam unification was effective from December 31, 1971 until 1989.
 The name Polam was derived from the leading Polam light bulb factory in Pabianice.
 See source for additional information (in polish language).

 The company specific marks have a letter indicating the type of industry, followed by a number that specifies the manufacturer.

 'A' indicated producers of fuse boxes, switches, plugs, sockets and similar small electrical accessories.
 'M' referred to manufacturers of motor and transformers; 'T' to radio and telecommunication.

 A, M and T marks have been introduced in the 1950s, mainly for hiding the company name and its location.

 4 = Electrical equipment factory in Bydgoszcz, founded in 1923 by Stefan Ciszewski.

 In 1957 renamed to Eltra.
 Now Elda-Eltra S.A, part of Schneider Electrics.